SecuritasMachina/SecureWall_Secure_Router/README.md

 ### Created by
 Charles Havranek who has been an Ethical white hat hacker for 20 years and counting.
 Also responsible for securing systems in the financial and government worlds.

+### Note docker container is in development and requires configuration documentation.
+The RaspberryPI solution is plug and play and works well!

 # [Wiki - Installation](https://github.com/SecuritasMachina/SecureWall_Secure_Router/wiki)